 Park at the West Trapps Lot, and walk up to the steel bridge.
 It is not recommended to park at the "30-minute" lot on the left at the top of the hill, unless you'll only be staying less than 30 minutes; tickets are $125.
 From the steel bridge, instead of going up the stone stairs to the carriage road, walk along 44/55 itself back towards town for a few hundred feet, and also cross the road (carefully).
 Look for a foot trail that heads south from the road, just past the road cut and before the guardrail.
 In a few hundred feet, this trail brings you to the base of the Nears, just to the left of Kansas City.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Near Trapps:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Near Trapps:

 Featured Route For The Near Trapps

 Broken Sling 5.8+ 5b 16 VI- 15 HVS 4c

 : ... : a.
 Beginning of cliff to Ge...

 One of the 5.8 testpieces of the Gunks: the "+" refers to the starting move (certainly harder than 5.8), and to the scary start of the 2nd pitch.Although short, this climb is often done in 2 pitches to avoid rope drag.This climb is easy to recognize - it is not far from where the trail brings you to the cliff, and is between the overhanging hand crack of Criss Cross Direct and the huge roof to the right of Disneyland.
 Broken S...[more]
 Browse More Classics in New York